-Where an application for special circumstances is submitted and the relevant CCC decides that special circumstances do not apply, the provider must end date the registration and payment will cease with effect from that end date (Which can be no later than the end of the four weeks of continuous absence).
-The CCC officer will provide relevant documentation to the Pobal Data Management Team for them to upload on Early Years Hive.
+Where an application for special circumstances is submitted and special circumstances do not apply, the provider must end date the registration and payment will cease with effect from that end date (which can be no later than the end of the four weeks of continuous absence).

-Where no letter is submitted by end of six weeks of continuous absence and the child has not returned to the service within that time, the provider must end date the registration and payment will cease with effect from that end date (Which can be no later than the end of the 4 weeks of continuous absence).
+Where no letter is submitted by the end of six weeks of continuous absence and, the child has not returned to the service within that time, the provider must end date the registration with the end date of the fourth week and payment will cease with effect from that end date.